pingcap/docs-cn/tidb-lightning/tidb-lightning-data-source.md

 Note that this configuration only shows how to match the parquet files exported by Aurora snapshot.
 You need to export and process the schema file separately.

 For more information on `mydumper.files`, refer to [Match customized file](#match-customized-files).

+## Compressed files

+TiDB Lightning currently supports compressed files exported by Dumpling or compressed files that follow the naming rules.
+Currently, TiDB Lightning supports the following compression algorithms: `gzip`, `snappy`, and `zstd`.
+When the file name follows the naming rules, TiDB Lightning automatically identifies the compression algorithm and imports the file after streaming decompression, without additional configuration.

+> **Note:**
+>
+> - Because TiDB Lightning cannot concurrently decompress a single large compressed file, the size of the compressed file affects the import speed.
+It is recommended that a source file is no greater than 256 MiB after decompression.
+> - TiDB Lightning only imports individually compressed data files and does not support importing a single compressed file with multiple data files included.
+> - TiDB Lightning does not support `parquet` files compressed through another compression tool, such as `db.table.parquet.snappy`.
+If you want to compress `parquet` files, you can configure the compression format for the `parquet` file writer.
+> - TiDB Lightning v6.4.0 and later versions only support `.bak` files and the following compressed data files: `gzip`, `snappy`, and `zstd`.
+Other types of files cause errors.
+For those unsupported files, you need to modify the file names in advance, or move those files out of the import data directory to avoid such errors.

 ## Match customized files